siddhartha-gadgil/LogicTypesSpaces/source/_posts/2014-03-18-foundations-objects.markdown

 which it would be silly to say is true by definition.
 Rather, it is a proposition that it is true, and we say the two sides of these are propositionally equal (but not definitionally or judgementally equal).
 Similar considerations also apply to objects having specified types.

-In addition to constructing objects by our rules, we can introduce objects and make some judgements related to them as axioms - this may of course introduce inconsistencies.
+In addition to constructing objects by our rules, we can introduce objects and make some judgements related to them as axioms.
+Axioms may of course introduce inconsistencies.

 ###The Boolean type###

-Let us begin constructing objects.
+Let us begin constructing some mathematical objects.
 We shall do this in the language/formal proof system Agda, but I will try to be self-contained.

 We start with a built in universe called Set - objects having type Set are sets.
-We shall use the data statement to construct the type of Booleans - which is a basic logical type used to represent whether a statement is true or false.
+We shall use the **data** statement to construct the type of Booleans - which is a basic logical type used to represent whether a statement is true or false.

 ``` haskell The Boolean type
 data Bool : Set where